Configure SSO for your Evernote Teams account

 How are people notified when SSO is enabled?

-Once you enable SSO for your Evernote Business account, the account admins should send an email to notify team members that SSO has been enabled.
+Once you enable SSO for your Evernote Teams account, the account admins should send an email to notify team members that SSO has been enabled.

 What happens when an employee joins the account?

 If your account has configured SSO as a requirement, the new employee’s email address needs to be registered with your identity provider.
 Otherwise, they will not be able to sign in and access Evernote.